la-tamas/smart-search/README.md

 It should consider these modifier keywords such as with, without etc.

 The algorithm returns only strict matches.
 For the simple input `London` it returns only the city.
 Ideally this should return all the possible combinations.
-Also when the keywords given contain special characters like `-` `&` etc, it only returns matches if the input exactly matches the entries in the database.
-These cases should be treated to obtain more precise results.